tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 	* Algorithms in action
 * Why this topic matters:
 	* Data Science is a sought-after skill
-	* Using Python due to its increased popularity and simplicity
+	* Python as a core data science skill
 * Why this topic rocks:
-	* Data Science opens up a door to a variety of opportunities
+	* Data Science opens up doors to a variety of opportunities
-	* Remember it has been dubbed the “Sexiest job of the 21st century”!
+	* Data Science has been dubbed the “Sexiest job of the 21st century”!

-> Note: Tailor these points to student interests.
-Relate to their career info & goals students described during attendance.
+> Note: Tailor any additional objectives to student interests.
+In general, reference student backgrounds and goals throughout the lesson.
 ***

 <a name="intro1"></a>
 ## Introduction: Why Data Science?
 What Can Data Science Do For Me?
-(15 mins - 5 min + 10 min)
+(15 mins)

+First, we should start with some basic definitions.
+Just what IS Data Science, Anyway?

-**Data Science**: A set of tools and techniques used to extract useful information from data.
+**Data Science**: A set of tools and techniques used to extract useful information from data!

 - An interdisciplinary, problem-solving oriented subject.
 - The application of scientific techniques to practical problems.
 - A rapidly growing field.

-### Guided Practice: Qualities of a data scientist
+#### Qualities of a data scientist

-- Programming skills
+- Programming skills (Python or R)
-- Math and statistics knowledge
+- Knowledgable in algebra and statistics (analyzing and modeling data)
-- Business acumen (substantive expertise)
+- Business acumen (how to work with stakeholders)
+- Industry expertise (for the type of field you're working within)
-- Plus: Communication skills
+- Communication skills (visualize data, tell stories)

 **Your Turn:**
 Let's talk through the following questions as a group: